Eukaryot/sonic3air/framework/external/curl/curl/docs/INSTALL.md

 make install
 ```

-Above will build curl for macOS platform with `x86_64` architecture and `10.8` as deployment target.
+The above command lines build curl for macOS platform with `x86_64`
+architecture and `10.8` as deployment target.

 Here is an example for iOS device: